gavriguy/babel-plugin-project-relative-require/README.md

 # babel-plugin-project-relative-require

-A Bable plugin for importing modules relative to the root.
+A Bable plugin for importing modules relative to the current working directory (cwd).
 Idea taken from FakeRainBrigand answer http://stackoverflow.com/a/31069137/1329668